 I graduated from Knox College with a B.A. in Neuroscience.
 My primary focus was substance abuse, drug addiction and investigating novel pharmacotherapies for existing drugs.
 For my senior thesis study, I looked at atomoxetine (a non-stimulant ADHD drug) and its potential to alleviate symptoms of nicotine withdrawal.
 I joined the Biological Rhythms Research Laboratory because it gives me the excellent opportunity to work on research with human participants (most drug research involves rats!).
 I want to attend graduate school and obtain my Ph.D. while continuing to conduct research that involves studying addiction and addictive substances.
 I spend most of my free time working on computers, practicing mixed martial arts and playing with my kittens Spike and Claymore.

-I am a native of the great state of Oklahoma but moved to Chicago when I was 7 years old.
 I earned my BS in Biology in December 2016 from Loyola University Chicago.
-At Loyola, I participated in undergraduate research concerning the neurological pathways of fruit fly circadian rhythms based on their feeding behavior under Dr. Daniel Cavanaugh.
-My passion for chronobiology is what led me to the Biological Rhythms Lab and I am excited to embark on my research career as a member of this team.
+At Loyola, I participated in undergraduate research concerning the neurobiological pathways of fruit fly circadian rhythms based on their feeding behavior under Dr. Daniel Cavanaugh.
+My passion for chronobiology is what led me to the Biological Rhythms Research Lab and I am excited to embark on my research career as a member of this team.
 Having only worked with fruit flies up until this point, I am excited to gain experience working with humans.
-They are much better at holding conversation.
-Outside of the lab I like to play with my new puppy, hang out in my backyard, or catch up on whatever TV series currently has my attention.
+Outside of the lab I like to play with my puppy, hang out in my backyard, or catch up on whatever TV series currently has my attention.

 I grew up in Fort Wayne, Indiana and recently graduated in May of 2016 from Saint Mary’s College with a B.A in Communicative Science and Disorders.
 I am currently a doctoral student at Rush University pursuing a degree in Audiology and am very excited to be involved with Dr. Burgess’s interesting research at the Biological Rhythms Research Lab.
 I love Chicago and am having so much fun experiencing city life.
 When I'm not studying, I like to spend my time with family, friends and Netflix.